dylanseychell/COTSDataset/README.md

 ```

-The paper associated with the COTS dataset is available on IEEE: https://ieeexplore.ieee.org/document/9340352
+The paper associated with the COTS dataset is available for free as an open-access paper on IEEE: https://ieeexplore.ieee.org/document/9340352